 Flights arriving at EU airports | ✅ Covered |

-These laws also apply to airlines from Iceland, Norway, and Switzerland.
-This means when you travel with any airline within, to, or from Europe, you most likely have these rights.
-It’s good to know about these regulations – they exist to help you if problems occur with your flight.
-They ensure you’re not left on your own when your travel plans go awry.
+These laws also cover airlines from Iceland, Norway, and Switzerland.
+This means when you travel with any airline to, within, or from Europe, you likely have these rights.
+It’s good to be aware of these regulations – they’re there to help you if something goes wrong with your flight.
+They guarantee you’re not abandoned when your travel plans fall through.

 When You Are Not Entitled to Compensation